-The exchange boasts a no sign-up feature, which allows users to directly login via wallet of their choice and immediately start trading.
+The exchange boasts a no sign-up feature, which allows users to directly login via a wallet of their choice and immediately start trading.
 Kyber Network also holds a significant amount of reserve in order to complete the transactions almost instantly.

 Bisq provides traders with a desktop application that they can use to trade their cryptocurrency assets anonymously.
 Bisq supports fiat currencies and other alternate cryptocurrencies, which have not enjoyed much fame.

-Bisq boasts that unlike traditional exchanges, it does not require extensive information for registration or approval from a central authority.
+Bisq boasts that, unlike traditional exchanges, it does not require extensive information for registration or approval from a central authority.
 Traders can simply download the app and instantly start trading assets.

 The system is peer-to-peer and free from a single point of failure.
 The main advantage of Bisq is probably its support for fiat currencies.
 It supports 126 cryptocurrencies but suffers from low trade volume.

-Bancor Network is a smart contract powered decentralized exchange, which solves the problem of liquidity that many decentralized exchanges face.
+Bancor Network is a smart contract-powered decentralized exchange, which solves the problem of liquidity that many decentralized exchanges face.
 Due to this property, Bancor has a very stable network, and the platform is less volatile and provides its investors with stable prices for tokens.